 Bottom-10 Worst F1 Drivers (2005-2015)

-Back in 2012 I made a list of drivers from my active following period in Formula Ones which I thought were the worst.
+Back in 2012 I made a list of drivers from my active following period in Formula Ones which I thought were the worst (NOTE: the list is no longer available).
 Recently, I’ve wondered about redoing that list for a number of reasons, but I felt that vast majority of the entries on the list were warranted, so I didn’t really want to completely redo the list.
 Instead, I decided that I would look back from the past 10 years and choose whom I thought were the worst drivers to have driven during this period in F1s.

 There are two criteria for people to be on this list…